oweb36/mws-docs/Characters/Air Conditioners/CKHSC.md

 ## Personality

-CKHSC is a wise, but quite traditional guy.
+CKHSC an old person.
+He is a wise, but quite traditional guy.
 He is kinda like a grandfather to the MWS cast, but he knows he still needs to learn more about now and that he needs to start adapting.

 CKHSC has a lot of experience in life, and so he can tell others who are younger, and sometimes older about life and what can it throw.
 He basically is kinda like a dictionary, but for life situations and what to do.
 CKHSC also has stories to tell.